On the Diversity and Coded Modulation Design of Fluid Antenna Systems: System Model

-In this way, the random variables $\sqrt{h_n}$ are correlated Nakagami-$m$ fading envelopes with $\E\{h_n\} = \sigma^2 m$ \cite{NB}.
-So $h_n$ is the sum of $m$ independent squared Rayleigh envelopes \cite{PROAKIS} or, equivalently, the sum of $2m$ independent squared zero-mean Gaussian random variables with variance $\sigma^2/2$; throughout this paper, we will consider $\sigma^2 = 1$ for simplicity but the generalization to any $\sigma^2$ is straightforward.
-Therefore, by having the first port as the reference point, the correlation coefficient between $h_n$ and $h_1$ can be modeled by\footnote{Note that alternative spatial correlation models were recently proposed in \cite{KIT5,ALOUINI} which differ slightly from the one used in this paper.
-It would be an interesting future work to extend the work of this paper using the new models.}
+In this way, the random variables $\sqrt{h_n}$ are correlated Nakagami-$m$ fading envelopes with $\E\{h_n\} = \sigma^2$ \cite{NB}.
+So $h_n$ is the normalized sum of $m$ independent squared Rayleigh envelopes or, equivalently, the sum of $2m$ independent squared zero-mean Gaussian random variables with variance $\sigma^2/2$ \cite{NB}; throughout this paper, we will consider $\sigma^2 = 1$ for simplicity but the generalization to any $\sigma^2$ is straightforward and could be used to consider path-loss and other attenuation effects.
+By having the first port as the reference point, the correlation coefficient between $h_n$ and $h_1$ can be modeled by\footnote{Note that alternative spatial correlation models were recently proposed in \cite{KIT5,ALOUINI} which differ slightly from the one used in this paper.
+It would be an interesting future work to extend the work of this paper using the new models.} \cite{HEATH}

 where $d_n$ is defined based on the considered topology.
 Note that the observations regarding the displacements for each topology also hold for the correlation coefficients.
 Finally, we assume that the channel coefficients are known to the FA receiver, but not the transmitter.